michaelgt04/react-rails-monolith/README.md

 	Now we actually need to display some real information.
 This is going to involve setting up an API endpoint and a model that gets sent back as JSON.
 Let's get our cereal model setup.
 This should have a name and description for now.
-Create the model, put the appropriate validations and then define an API endpoint that renders back all the cereals as JSON.
+Create the model, add the appropriate validations and then define an API endpoint that renders back all the cereals as JSON.
 Since it is sending back all the cereals, this should be your index action within your API controller.